 - Sudowoodo — Rocktree

 - Tangela – Headphones

 - Typhlosion — Big Bear

 These are just some of the names we’ve found that stand out from the rest.
 You could also use a Pokémon name generator to come up with randomly generated names, and choose the one you like the most for your designated Pokémon.

-You could also use a themed-based idea.
-We mentioned earlier the idea of using your friends’ names or something along the line of that, but if you can’t think of one organically try using characters from your favorite TV show, naming your Pokemon after Presidents of the US, using the names of your favorite Harry Potter characters, or even using song lyrics to make up some funny jokes in your Pokemon library.
+Or you could use a themed-based idea.
+We mentioned earlier the idea of using your friends’ names, but if you can’t think of one organically, try using characters from your favorite TV show, naming your Pokemon after US presidents, your favorite Harry Potter characters, or even using song lyrics to make up some funny jokes in your Pokemon library.

 Pokémon Go Trainer Nicknames

 If you’re not too thrilled with your current Pokemon Go trainer name, remember that you can change it once.
 To go ahead and change your trainer name, tap the Pokeball from the home screen in Pokemon Go.
 Tap the settings gear icon in the upper-right on your mobile device and scroll down until you see “Change Nickname.”
 Tap that option and be prepared to enter your brand new Trainer nickname—so long as you have one ready to go.